elijahelephant/asteroids/README.md

 ## How It Works And What It Is

 - This is our own version of the popular game asteroids.
+Press left, right, up, and down arrows to avoid falling asteroids in order to get the highest score.
+If you collide with an asteroid your game will end.

 ### How It Works
 - Ship is created in our ``drawPlayer()`` function
 - ``Keyboard()`` and ``specialKeys()`` functions are used to process user inputs from the keyboard
 - ``drawAsteroids`` is where we draw the asteroids that fall from the sky
--
+- There are a few other smaller functions which are self names and should be easy to understand